Plumpy'nut: Use

 Plumpy'Nut is used as a treatment for emergency malnutrition cases.
-It supports rapid weight gain derived from broad nutrient intake which can alleviate a starving child from impending illness or death.
+It supports rapid weight gain derived from broad nutrient intake which can alleviate impending illness or death in a starving child.
 The product is easy for children to eat because it dispenses readily from a durable, tear-open package.
-The fortified peanut butter-like paste contains fats, dietary fiber, carbohydrates, proteins (as essential macronutrients), vitamins and minerals (as essential micronutrients).
+The fortified peanut butter–like paste contains fats, dietary fiber, carbohydrates, proteins (as essential macronutrients), vitamins and minerals (as essential micronutrients).
 Peanut butter itself is a rich source of vitamin E (45% of the Daily Value, DV, in a 100-gram amount) and B vitamins (particularly niacin at 67% DV).

 Plumpy'Nut has a two-year shelf life and requires no water, preparation, or refrigeration.
 Its ease of use has made mass treatment of malnutrition in famine situations more efficient than in the past.
 Severe acute malnutrition has traditionally been treated with therapeutic milk and required hospitalization.
 Unlike milk, Plumpy'Nut can be administered at home and without medical supervision.
 It also provides calories and essential nutrients that restore and maintain body weight and health in severely malnourished children more effectively than F100.

-The United Nations has recognized this utility, stating in 2007 that "new evidence suggests... that large numbers of children with severe acute malnutrition can be treated in their communities without being admitted to a health facility or a therapeutic feeding centre," as was implemented in 2007 by UNICEF and the European Commission's Humanitarian Aid Department in Niger to address a malnutrition emergency.
+The United Nations has recognized this utility, stating in 2007 that "new evidence suggests ... that large numbers of children with severe acute malnutrition can be treated in their communities without being admitted to a health facility or a therapeutic feeding centre," as was implemented in 2007 by UNICEF and the European Commission's Humanitarian Aid Department in Niger to address a malnutrition emergency.
 Plumpy'Nut conforms to the UN definition of a Ready-to-Use Therapeutic Food (RUTF).

 Plumpy'Nut is not intended for routine nutrition, or for malnutrition in non-famine situations.
 Peanut allergies have not been found to be a problem in usage due to a lack of allergic reactions in the target populations.